quinetime/academic-paper-boilerplate/README.md

 **F6** enables spellcheck in Sublime Text.

+## POTENTIAL EDITS TO MAKE IN LATEX FILE

+- Add `\noindent` to the inside of the abstract block, just before abstract content starts.

 ## TO INVESTIGATE

 It might be nice to create a default template that gets the latex to look as I want.